25 Places to Visit in Mysore, Tourist Places & Top Attractions

 Karanji Lake

-Karanji Lake combines natural beauty with interactive attractions.
+Karanji Lake is one of the best places to visit in Mysore, offering natural beauty with interactive attractions.
 Spread over a large area, it features India’s biggest walk-through aviary, where exotic birds fly freely around you.
 The butterfly park adds another layer of charm, while pedal boating on the lake is popular with families.
-Surrounded by green trails and shaded benches, the lake is ideal for a relaxed morning or afternoon.
+Surrounded by green trails and shaded benches, the lake is ideal for a relaxed visit at any time of the day.

 It also supports ecological awareness, making it both recreational and educational.
 Unlike more crowded spots, Karanji Lake feels refreshing and less hurried, letting you see Mysore through its relationship with nature and conservation.